Tensorflow-User-Group-Azerbaijan/baku-paper-reading-group/README.md

 This fairly lightweight structure avoids awkward silences and boring tangents, since it gives a chance to get to everyone’s contribution during meeting time.
 Suggested roles:

-* __The weekly group hero__: Help check the quality of the week's presentation, talk with presenter regularly and monitor the discussion and deepen the conversation during the meeting.
+* __The weekly group hero__: Help check the quality of the week's presentation, talk with presenter regularly, ask role-free group members to provide 2 questions related to paper, monitor the discussion and deepen the conversation during the meeting.

 * __Investigators__: Gather background information, the preparatory readings, videos, and/or PowerPoint slides related to the paper and send them to the group as early as they can (by late Wednesday at the latest).

 * __Code Practitioners__: They implement a small part or simplified version of the paper on a small dataset or toy problem.
 Prepare to share the core code of the algorithm to the group and try to explain it.

 * __Summarizers__: They prepare a 3 to 5 minute summary of the paper and pick 1 or 2 passages that they think are great and merit further discussion.
+* __Other members__: They read papers in detail and provide minumum two questions to ask in meeting.
+They also should be ready for discussion.

 __Note: If Investigators have not posted by Wednesday please be proactive and begin a new thread to get the conversation rolling.__